-Study Units Attendance Pattern Unit No. 1 Unit No. 2 1 year full-time Unit No. 3 Unit No. 4 1 year full-time or 2 years part-time Unit No. 5 Unit No. 6 1 year full-time or 2 years part-time Unit No. 7 Unit No. 8 1 year part-time 1 year full-time ~ the University is satisfied that the completion of the final year by full-time attendance would constitute a hardship, the student may be permitted to complete the final year in two part-time stages.
+Study Units Attendance Pattern

+Unit No. 1 Unit No. 2 1 year full-time

+Unit No. 3 Unit No. 4 1 year full time or 2 years part-time

+Unit No. 5 Unit No. 6 1 year full-time or 2 years part-time

+Unit No. 7 1 year part-time

+Unit No. 8 1 year full-time

 Under special circumstances the Dean may permit a student to take the first year programme over two part-time stages.
-Where
+The final year is normally available only on a full-time basis, but students who enrolled prior to 1966 may elect to complete their final year on either a full or part-time basis.